top of page

 Viral Infections

-FNDR’s small molecule antiviral therapeutics program is focused on the following areas - broad spectrum antivirals that work on respiratory viruses of pandemic potential such as influenza and coronaviruses, including COVID-19 and other respiratory pathogens such as the human Respiratory Syncytial Virus (hRSV); and vector transmitted viruses such as Dengue, Chikungunya, Zika, West Nile and Japanese encephalitis Virus (JEV), where antivirals are not available.
+FNDR’s small molecule antiviral therapeutics program is focused on the following areas - broad spectrum antivirals that work on respiratory viruses of pandemic potential such as influenza and coronaviruses, including COVID-19 and other respiratory pathogens such as the human Respiratory Syncytial Virus (hRSV); vector transmitted viruses such as Dengue, Chikungunya, Zika, West Nile and Japanese encephalitis Virus (JEV), where antivirals are not available; and symptomatic rabies, a universally fatal neglected disease.
 Please click here to see FNDR's current research programs on viral infections.

 bottom of page